awaelchli/pytorch-demo/README.md

 # PyTorch Demo

-Learn PyTorch by example.
 This repository is built for the presentation given at the Future Talk 2019 event.

 ## Prerequisites